 - After the first half of the incubation period, 5 teams will be selected for the continuation of the whole period (the other teams will benefit from a few trainings and meetings with mentors).

 - At the end of autumn, everyone who has completed the entire incubation period – the participants of this year as well as previous years – can apply for a start-up grant of 25,000 euros issued by the NFCS to up to three initiatives.
 This resource allows testing the solution for a year and a half.
 The NFCS can only give the grant to a non-profit association or foundation – now is the time to make a decision about becoming a legal person.

-A total of 26 teams have graduated from the incubator in four years and the fifth season is currently underway.
-12 initiatives have been given the start-up grant so far:
+A total of 61 teams have graduated from the incubator in six years and the seventh season just started.
+19 initiatives have been given the start-up grant so far:

 Vaikuseminutid (Minutes of stillness)